Moorings Reform Program

 Compulsory insurance requirements will be re-investigated if problems continue after the new mooring management processes and compliance mechanisms are implemented.

-Roads and Maritime Services will deliver the Moorings Reform Program over the period 2018-2020.
+Transport for NSW will deliver the Moorings Reform Program.
 Boat owners and stakeholders will be consulted as we implement these actions.
 Further information about the program will be made available on this website as planning progresses.